getcarina/getcarina.com/_tutorials/load-docker-environment-on-windows.md

 [Bash][bash-doc] is a Unix shell, installed with [Git for Windows][git-for-windows], which is included with Docker Toolbox.

-_NOTE: Even when running on Windows, Bash uses Unix paths instead of Windows paths, e.g. `/C/Users/Bob` vs. `C:\Users\Bob`, and is case-sensitive._
+**Note:** Even when running on Windows, Bash uses Unix paths and is case-sensitive.
+For example, the Windows path **C:\Users\Bob** would be translated to the Unix path **/C/Users/Bob**.

-1. Open the Git Bash application either from the Start Screen, or by right clicking in a directory from Windows Explorer and selecting **Git Bash Here**.
-The underlying shell executable is located at `C:\Program Files\Git\bin\bash.exe` and is called with the `--login -i` arguments.
+1. Start the Bash shell by performing one of the following actions:
+    * Open the Git Bash application from the Windows Start Screen.
+    * In Windows Explorer, right-click in a directory and select **Git Bash Here**.
+    * From a terminal, run `"C:\Program Files\Git\bin\bash.exe" --login -i`.
-2. Load your docker host environment variables
+2. Load your Docker host environment variables:
-  * If you are using the Rackspace Container Service, follow the instructions on [Working with Your Cluster Credentials][get-cluster-creds] to download your credentials.
-Then run `source docker.env`.
+  * If you are using the Rackspace Container Service, follow the instructions on [Working with Your Cluster Credentials][get-cluster-creds] to download your credentials and run `source docker.env`.
   * Otherwise, run `eval $(docker-machine env default --shell bash)`, replacing `default` with the name of your Docker environment.
 3. Verify that your Docker environment was initialized properly by running `docker version`.